sentiance/sample-apps-ios/README.md

 ----

-If you have any queries please write to support@sentiance.com or create a Github issue and we help you out!
+If you have any queries please write to support@sentiance.com or create a Github issue and we shall help you out!